JenniferPylko/openlore/conduits/softlight/introduction.md

 # Softlight Earth

-Softlight Earth followed the same history as real life until 2063 CE.
+Softlight Earth followed the same history as real life until either the current year (as of this writing, 2024 CE) or 2049 CE, whichever is earlier.
 A large amount of land became owned by a few large tech companies, and this land was turned into [smart cities](smart-cities.md), communities where a private corporation could control every aspect of life in order to test new technologies with less regulatory and market pressure.
 At the same time, climate change continued and accelerated.
-Approximately 25% of the landmass present at the turn of the century was submerged by 2063.
+Approximately 25% of the landmass present at the turn of the century was submerged by 2080 CE.
 Some coastal cities were replaced by [floating cities](floating-cities.md).

 ## Softlight Corp.